Homework Answers

 Absence of chlorophyll.

-It is assumed that most of the phyla in the Eumetazoa diversified from a flatworm-like descendant in the Precambrian.
 The Parazoa are evolutionarily the earliest forms of animals, but there is no evidence from the fossil record that any other forms evolved from them.

 The Eumetazoa is divided according to the symmetry of the animals.
 Two Phyla are radially symmetrical, the Cnidaria and the Ctenophora.
 The other Phyla are bilaterally symmetrical.
 However some animals in the Phylum Echinodermata are secondarily radially symmetrical, e.g. sea urchins and starfish; it is believed that they evolved from bilaterally symmetrical animals.